Confession: I used to hate looking at this picture.

 I had opened the door and let that person walk all over me.

-That’s MY low self-esteem issue in the end.
+That’s my low self-esteem issue in the end.

 (And it was a harsh thing to realize.)

-So when your doors have been kicked down and you’ve spent your reserves, just know that’s where the magic happens.
+When your doors have been kicked down and you’ve spent your reserves, just know that’s where the magic happens.

 Everyone experiences a rock-bottom moment.

-And that moment frequently becomes the catalyst for profound change.
+As much as it hurts at the time, that moment frequently becomes the catalyst for profound change.

-Thinking back, I was WILDLY unhappy with my marriage and completely stressed about the business I had with my ex.
+Thinking back, I was wildly unhappy with my marriage and completely stressed about the business I had with my ex.

 But I was stuck in the mentality that it was all still worth fighting for.